sago35/tinygo-autocmpl/README.md

 # tinygo-autocmpl

-tinygo-autocmpl adds bash completion to tinygo
+`tinygo-autocmpl` adds bash completion to tinygo

+`tinygo-autocmpl` only support bash at the moment, but other shells like zsh and fish should be able to do the same.
+Your contributions are welcome.

 ## Description